PennLINC/aslprep/docs/workflows.rst

 Preprocessing of structural MRI
 -------------------------------
-The anatomical sub-workflow first constructs an average image by conforming all found T1w images to RAS orientation and a common voxel size, and, in the case of multiple images, averages them into a single reference template (see `Longitudinal processing`_).
+The anatomical sub-workflow is from :ref:`sMRIPrep`.
+It  first constructs an average image by conforming all found T1w images to a common voxel size, and, in the case of multiple images, averages them into a single reference template.

 .. workflow::
     :graph2use: orig